Frequently asked questions

 No, this is a collaborative project.
-You cannot plan and submit a joint proposal without the involvement of an artist or creative practitioner.
+You cannot plan and submit a proposal without the involvement of an artist or creative practitioner.

 Can we work with an organisation or company and apply to participate in the Creatives in Schools programme?